tokenopoly/coinbase-commerce-core-jpa/README.md

 ###  Sample usage in a Spring project

-* First expose the CoinbaseUtils as a Spring bean via the `@Component` annotation.
+* First expose a singleton that implements CoinbaseUtils as a Spring bean, for example via the `@Component` annotation as shown here:

 ```java
 package com.tokenopoly.coinbridge.coinbase.spring;